 - Kaiser Aluminum

-The majority of paper mill workers in the past had no idea just how dangerous working about asbestos was for them, and many of the workers didn’t realize they were even working around the hazardous mineral.
-In addition, most workers were not provided the proper safety to help protect themselves from inhaling or ingesting asbestos.
+Most paper mill workers had no idea how dangerous working with asbestos was.
+Many of the workers didn’t realize they were even working around the hazardous set of minerals.
+They were not provided the proper safety to help protect themselves from inhaling or ingesting asbestos.

 Additional Help and Information for Paper Mill Workers